-Many of the clients I meet with are strong and capable but have hit a bump in the road they need support getting out of.
-Sometimes this is a small issue requiring only a few sessions, other times clients find they would benefit from longer term therapy to gain the clarity and confidence found in their new understanding of themselves .
-Clients come in for counseling for relief of stress, anxiety, depression or simply feeling like they are not living up to their potential.
+Many of the clients I meet with are strong and capable but have hit a bump in the road for which they need support.
+Sometimes this is a small issue requiring a few sessions, other times clients find they benefit from longer term therapy to gain clarity and confidence.

 I often help with:

 - post-partum depression and/or anxiety for the mom or the couple

 - healing from abuse of power within the church

 - living with depression and not letting it take over

 - learning coping skills for handling adult ADHD

 - difficulties in relationships with friends, family or a significant other

 - transitions: relocation, marriage, and regrets of decisions

 Our work together is centered on relieving the inner pain and frustration you are feeling.
 Secondarily, we help you understand how the struggle developed in the first place so you are prepared to handle similar situations and feelings in the future.
 Our ultimate goal is not only a healing of the original problem, but cultivating a fullness and peace of character and personal self-worth.